Cold-formed steel: History of AISI design standards

 In 2001, the first edition of the North American Specification for the Design of Cold-Formed Steel Structural Members was developed by a joint effort of the AISI Committee on Specifications, the Canadian Standards Association (CSA) Technical Committee on Cold-Formed Steel Structural Members, and Camara Nacional de la Industria del Hierro y del Acero (CANACERO) in Mexico (AISI, 2001).
 It included the ASD and LRFD methods for the United States and Mexico together with the Limit States Design (LSD) method for Canada.
 This North American Specification has been accredited by the American National Standard Institute (ANSI) as an ANSI Standard to supersede the 1996 AISI Specification and the 1994 CSA Standard.
 Following the successful use of the 2001 edition of the North American Specification for six years, it was revised and expanded in 2007.

 This updated specification includes new and revised design provisions with the additions of the Direct Strength Method in Appendix 1 and the Second-Order Analysis of structural systems in Appendix 2.

 In addition to the AISI specifications, the American Iron and Steel Institute has also published commentaries on various editions of the specifications, design manuals, framing design standards, various design guides, and design aids for using cold-formed steel.
 For details, see AISI website.

 International codes and standards

 The United States, Mexico and Canada use the North American Specification for the Design of Cold-Formed Steel Structural Members, document number AISI S100-2007.
 Member states of the European Union use section 1-3 of the Eurocode 3 (EN 1993) for the design of cold formed steel members.
 Other nations utilize various design specifications, many based on AISI S-100, as adopted by the building codes listed below.
+Cold rolled steel is classified under Chapter 72 of the Harmonized System, which covers iron or steel articles.

 Another list of international cold-formed steel codes and standards is maintained (and can be edited with permission) at Cold-Formed Steel Codes Around the World.